cioos-siooc/cioos-siooc-datasets/.github/ISSUE_TEMPLATE/dataset-issue-report.md

 ---
+Title: 'Dataset ID'
 Issue: Short description of problem
-about: Create a report to help us improve our datasets
+About: Create a report to help us improve our datasets
-Title: 'Dataset ID'
-labels: bug/update
+Labels: bug/update
 ---

-# Dataset ID
+## Dataset Links
+[essential ] Link to ERDDAP Dataset
+[optional] Link to CKAN record

 ## Issue description
-A clear and concise description of what the bug is.
+[optional] A clear and concise description of what the bug is.

 ## Suggestion for correction
-Descript a possible correction to apply
+[optional] Descript a possible correction to apply

 ## Additional context
-Add any other context about the problem here.
+[optional] Add any other context about the problem here.